Going north, in mid-June, the sun doesn’t set at all.

-If you are new to these traditions, enjoy the funny midsummer video at the end of this post.
+If you are new to these traditions, discover traditional meals and enjoy the funny videos at the end of this post.

 Everybody in Sweden leaves for the countryside to celebrate Midsummer.
 The celebrations start always on Friday.